The Megawatt, The Microchip, and The Mine: Why AI’s Insatiable Appetite Is Sparking a Global Resource War

 A. The Underrated Input: Connecting Compute to Extraction

-The digital domain of AI is irrevocably connected to the physical reality of resource extraction.
-The sophisticated manufacturing required for the Microchip Chokepoint (Constraint 1) and the energy infrastructure needed for the Megawatt Mandate (Constraint 2) both rely heavily on critical minerals, often sourced from countries in the Global South.
+The digital domain of AI is connected to the physical reality of resource extraction.
+The manufacturing required for advanced semiconductors (Constraint 1) and the energy infrastructure needed for data center power (Constraint 2) both depend on critical minerals, often sourced from countries in the Global South according to supply chain analyses.

 Advanced semiconductors require compound materials that utilize critical minerals like antimony, gallium, germanium, and indium.
-Furthermore, the transition to green energy, essential for decarbonizing AI compute, demands vast quantities of minerals like lithium, cobalt, and graphite for batteries, and Rare Earth Elements (REEs) for the permanent magnets found in electric vehicle motors and wind turbines.
-The emergence of generative AI has not only introduced new geopolitical dynamics but has also intensified long-standing tensions over access to these pivotal natural resources, particularly between China and the United States.
+Furthermore, the transition to renewable energy infrastructure involves substantial quantities of minerals like lithium, cobalt, and graphite for batteries, and Rare Earth Elements (REEs) for permanent magnets in electric vehicle motors and wind turbines.
+The expansion of generative AI has intensified existing tensions over access to these natural resources, particularly between major economies, according to geopolitical observers.

-The geopolitics of AI raw materials are dominated by China’s virtual monopoly over the processing and technology of Rare Earth Elements.
-China currently controls 70% of REE mining and over 90% of processing globally, providing it with immense strategic leverage over the entire supply chain.
+The geopolitics of AI raw materials involve China's dominant position in Rare Earth Elements processing and technology.
+China controls approximately 70% of REE mining and over 90% of processing globally according to industry estimates, providing significant influence over the supply chain.

-This leverage was explicitly weaponized in October 2025, when Beijing announced sweeping export controls over the rare earths business sector.
-These restrictions, imposed on October 9, 2025, were explicitly seen as a geopolitical counter-measure to US restrictions on high-tech exports, escalating the rivalry in a tit-for-tat fashion.
-The restrictions are comprehensive, extending beyond raw ores to include processing equipment, magnet manufacture, and recycling technologies.
-This significantly tightens global dependence and undermines international efforts to diversify supply chains, presenting major operational hurdles for nascent industrial ecosystems in Western nations.
+In October 2025, Beijing announced export controls over the rare earths business sector.
+These restrictions, imposed on October 9, 2025, were interpreted by analysts as a response to US restrictions on high-tech exports, representing escalation in the technology rivalry.
+The restrictions extend beyond raw ores to include processing equipment, magnet manufacture, and recycling technologies.
+This policy tightens global supply chain concentration and affects international diversification efforts, presenting challenges for industrial development in other regions according to industry analyses.

-Crucially, Beijing simultaneously announced new export controls on lithium-ion battery supply chains.
-This affects precursor cathode materials and LFP cathode materials, areas where China holds a near monopoly (up to 95% or above).
-By restricting access to these battery inputs, China’s geopolitical maneuver—designed to counter US chip policy—creates systemic vulnerability across the Western strategy for climate action, directly undermining the global capacity to accelerate the green transition required to secure the Megawatt Mandate.
+Additionally, Beijing announced export controls on lithium-ion battery supply chains.
+This affects precursor cathode materials and LFP cathode materials, areas where China holds dominant market share (estimated up to 95% or above).
+These restrictions, which analysts view as responses to US chip policy, create supply chain challenges across renewable energy strategies, affecting the capacity to accelerate green energy transitions that support data center infrastructure.

-This situation represents a condition of weaponized interdependence.
-The US seeks tech sovereignty via chip export controls (Constraint 1), yet China retaliates by weaponizing its near-monopoly on raw materials (Constraint 3).
-Neither major power can fully achieve its strategic objectives—the US cannot build resilient, green AI infrastructure without China's processed minerals, and China cannot achieve technological parity without Western lithography and design expertise.
-This volatile stalemate is the defining characteristic of the 2025 resource environment.
+This situation reflects what analysts call strategic interdependence.
+The US pursues technology policy via chip export controls (Constraint 1), while China responds by leveraging its position in raw materials (Constraint 3).
+Analysts note that neither major power can easily achieve full independence-the US faces challenges building green AI infrastructure without China's processed minerals, and China faces limitations achieving technology advancement without Western lithography and design expertise.
+This mutual dependence characterizes the 2025 resource policy environment according to geopolitical observers.

 The complex, interconnected nature of these three constraints is summarized below: